ahsanzizan/wa-bot/README.md

 ## Features

-- (I)legally Decrypts view once images, then sends the decrypted image in the chat
+- (I)legally Decrypts view once media, then sends the decrypted media in the chat
 - Sends sticker from a replied image text
+- Spams message
+- AI integration 😉
 - **MORE FEATURES COMING SOON!**

 ## How To Run